kkirchheim/pytorch-ood/docs/examples.rst

 Pretrained OpenMax
 ---------------------
-Compared to other detectors, the OpenMax has to be fitted to the training data.
+Compared to other detectors, the OpenMax Layer has to be fitted to the training data.
-While the method was proposed before the baseline, it outperforms it by a large margin.
+While the method was proposed before the baseline, it outperforms it on this OOD dataset.

 .. literalinclude:: ../examples/openmax.py